 Earthquakes are another disaster that is often excluded.
 If your business is located in an earthquake-prone area such as California, you will need a separate insurance policy or earthquake endorsement to adequately protect your building.

 If your business were to be damaged in a terrorist attack, your business property insurance would not cover the damage.
 Under the Terrorism Risk Insurance Act of 2002, businesses must purchase additional terrorism coverage to protect against losses due to terrorist attacks.
-Another exclusion from commercial property insurance is nuclear attack and damage from war.

 Here's a rundown of the different types of property insurance: